 The MultiLockTM Tool enables you to attach your adventure equipment like helmets, ice axes or walking poles to the Aeon easily.
 It’s a small, adjustable clip on either side of the pack which you can pop open quickly.
 Gone are the days of clipping your help to a strap and having it bounce around, bumping into your legs!

 Bike light attachment system

-If you cycle in a city you’ll no how important it is to be well lit.
-With the Aeon backpack you can easily attach an extra bike light to your backpack.
+If you cycle in a city you’ll know how important it is to be well lit.
+With the Aeon backpack, you can easily attach an extra bike light to your backpack.
 There’s a small loop at the bottom of the backpack where you can hook a light onto and ride in safety.

 Tonnes of pockets

 At first glance, it doesn’t seem like there are that many compartments in which to put your adventure gear.
 However, there’s plenty of space, even in the 20L Aeon that I have.
 There are adjustable mesh pockets on the front and pockets along the waist belt buckles that are great for storing snacks and energy gels.

 The Lowe Alpine Aeon is also compatible with hydration packs.
 There are even loops on both sides of the FelxionTM Harness to keep the tube from flapping about.